 1949 QLD GPS Head of the River

-The 1949 Head of the River on the Milton Reach of the Brisbane River.
+The 1949 Head of the River was conducted on Saturday 23rd April 1949 on the Milton Reach of the Brisbane River.
 The races started at the State High School Shed opposite Davies Park and finished at the Knoll, near Grey Street Bridge.

 Over the past decade, Brisbane Boys' College had practically monopolised the head of the river races and the Brisbane tabloids suggested that this year's competition would be most closely disputed by C.E.G.S., B.B.C. and State High, the latter had a surprise victory in the 1948 O'Connor Cup.

 "In spite of wind and tide on centre crews were quite obvious in last years race.
 Any misjudgment in the time of high tide next Saturday would mean that crews hugging the bank had a clear run without current effects...